 description | Optional[str] | When the LLM should use this tool |

-agent_as_handoff automatically sends the handoff message, triggers the new agent’s introduction, and routes all future events to it.
+agent_as_handoff automatically sends the handoff message, updates the call settings if specified, triggers the new agent’s introduction, and routes all future events to it.

 Long-Running Tools